olmozavala/2D_OpenCL_SDF/README.md

 Binary Images in Arbitrary Dimensions" by Maurer at al.

 # Clone
-This project uses a couple of wrappers and utils that are abailable at the OZlib repository.
-In order for this submodules to be added to your clone folder you need to do first your normal clonning:
+This project uses a couple of wrappers and utilities that are available at the OZlib repository.
+In order for this submodule to be added to your clone folder you need to do first your normal cloning:

     git clone git@github.com:olmozavala/2D_OpenCL_SDF.git